CN-TU/machine-learning-in-ebpf/README.md

 ## Train a decision tree

-To train a decision tree, check out the repository [decision_tree branch of the adversarial-recurrent-ids repository](https://github.com/CN-TU/adversarial-recurrent-ids/tree/decision_tree) and follow the instructions there to make it work.
+To train a decision tree, check out the [decision_tree branch of the adversarial-recurrent-ids repository](https://github.com/CN-TU/adversarial-recurrent-ids/tree/decision_tree) and follow the instructions there to make it work.
 Train a decision tree like this:

     ./learn.py --dataroot flows.pickle --function train_dt